jenkinsci/node-sharing-plugin/README.md

 # foreman-node-sharing
-Jenkins plugin to allow a multiple masters share a resource defined on a Foreman instance.
+Jenkins plugin to allow multiple masters to share a resource defined on a Foreman instance.

 # Building
 mvn clean install